schoen/unicast-extensions/rfcs/draft-gilmore-taht-v4uniext.md

 day.

-The remaining 1/16th of the "EXPERIMENTAL" portion of the address space has remained reserved and unused [@!RFC1112] #4 in the 38 years since 1981.
+The remaining 1/16th of the "EXPERIMENTAL" portion of the address space has remained reserved and unused [@!RFC1112] (section 4) in the 38 years since 1981.
 This portion is now called 240/4 in CIDR notation and contains 268,435,455 addresses.

 ## Subnetting and broadcast extensions

-By 1984, subnets were made part of the IP protocol by  [@RFC0917],  and [@RFC0922].
+In 1984, subnets were made part of the IP protocol by [@RFC0917] and [@RFC0922].

 Initially, subnets were only used "locally".
 The global Internet routing infrastructure still only knew how to route to Class A, B, and